TheAirship/LoggrJack/README.md

 ## About

-Thanks to @TroyHunt for his work on Have I Been Pwned?
+Thanks to @TroyHunt for his excellent work on Have I Been Pwned?
-Thanks to @MaxMind for giving locations to IPs.
+Thanks to @MaxMind for their excellent work giving locations to IPs.
 Thanks to the many, many people who put time and effort into developing the modules used in LoggerJack.

 Copyright © 2020 Craig Jackson, Licensed under Apache License 2.0